istio/istio.io/content/help/ops/component-debugging/index.md

 ## With Tcpdump

 Tcpdump doesn't work in the sidecar pod - the container doesn't run as root.
-However any other container in the same pod will see all the packets, since the network namespace is shared. `iptables` will also see the pod-wide config.
+However any other container in the same pod will see all the packets, since the network namespace is shared. `iptables` will also see the pod-wide configuration.

 Communication between Envoy and the app happens on 127.0.0.1, and is not encrypted.